Red Necked Wallaby

 A joey is born after a 30-day gestation period.
 On a rare occasion twins are born.
 It’s the size of a jellybean, blind and furless.
 They weigh under 1g (0.04oz) Following the birth, they make the climb up the stomach and in to the pouch.
 Here they attach to a teat where they will suckle while they grow.

 The mother will come back in to oestrus as early as 2 days after mating.
 A red necked wallaby can complete embryonic diapause a process in which they delay the implantation of the egg so it does not begin to develop.
-In Tasmania they may complete this for up to 8 months so the joey conceived in the last season is not born till the next.
+In Tasmania they may hold this embryo for up to 8 months so the joey conceived in the last season is not born till the next.

 A red necked wallaby will remain in its mother’s pouch till it is 280 days old.
 Once they are out of the pouch they may still place their head inside the pouch to suckle.
 They will remain with the mother out of the pouch for a further 4 to 5 months.